-Prerequisite: THE 225C with a minimum grade of C
+Prerequisite: THE 225C with a minimum grade of C Limitation on Enrollment: Instructor approval required.

 THE-227A Hip Hop Dance: Beginning

 This course will introduce students to the basic movements of Hip Hop dance with an emphasis on conditioning, simple rhythmic identification and basic technique.